rundeck/rundeck/docs/en/developer/03-step-plugins.md

-Refer to the [Plugin Development - Java Plugins](plugin-development.html#java-plugin-development) section for information about correct definition of a Plugin class, including packaging as a Jar and annotation.
+Refer to the [Plugin Development - Java Plugins](plugin-development.html#java-plugin-development) section for information about correct definition of a [Plugin](../javadoc/com/dtolabs/rundeck/core/plugins/Plugin.html) class, including packaging as a Jar and annotation.

-Be sure to use the `@Plugin` annotation on your provider implementation class to let it be recognized by Rundeck.
+Be sure to use the `@Plugin` annotation on your provider implementation class to let it be recognized by Rundeck (See [Plugin Annotations](plugin-annotations.html)).

 Your `service` name should be one of the three listed below.
-The class `com.dtolabs.rundeck.plugins.ServiceNameConstants` contains static definitions of all Rundeck Service names.
+The class [ServiceNameConstants](../javadoc/com/dtolabs/rundeck/plugins/ServiceNameConstants.html) contains static definitions of all Rundeck Service names.

 ## Workflow Step Types